German gas reserves can last until late summer, says regulator | Headlines

 With mounting civilian deaths in Ukraine amid Russia's invasion, Europe's largest economy is under pressure to wean itself off Russian gas and oil, as critics say the revenue provides Moscow with vital funds to wage war.
 Mueller told Die Zeit reports of atrocities would increase pressure on the EU to ban Russian gas imports, which would force Germany to ration energy - a prospect he said was underestimated by many Germans.

-Russia, which says it is conducting a "special military operation" in Ukraine to demilitarise and "denazify" its neighbor, accuses the United States and Britain of helping Ukraine prepare fake claims about the alleged persecution of civilians in the conflict.
-Germany last month triggered an emergency plan to manage gas supplies, the first step in a three-phase plan that could result in energy rationing, with priority given to households and critical infrastructure like hospitals.
+Russia says it is conducting a "special military operation" in Ukraine to demilitarise its neighbour.
+Germany last month triggered an emergency plan to manage gas supplies, the first step in a three-phase plan that could result in energy rationing, with priority given to households and critical infrastructure such as hospitals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)